GSA-TTS/identity-handbook/_articles/platform-gitlab-env-deploy.md

 ---
-title: "Gitlab Environment Deploys"
+title: "GitLab Environment Deploys"
-description: How to use Gitlab to deploy your sandbox idp environments
+description: How to use GitLab to deploy your sandbox IdP environments
 layout: article
 category: Platform
 ---

 ## Overview

 Login.gov needs automation.
-We finally have acquired Gitlab and are able to use it for deploying idp environments!
+We finally have acquired GitLab and are able to use it for deploying idp environments!
 This document will tell you how the environment deploy process works, how to set up your environment so that it is deployed by gitlab (skip ahead to